| Building simple, sturdy benchwork following a repetitive pattern of

 amount of lumber you are going to need to cut, quickly and accurately, I

+think that the saw is a really good investment.
 I also have a table saw, and it is very useful, but if I had

 to choose between the two I would get the chop saw first.
 Both are